-We emphasize that the AQN model within the window (\ref{window}) is consistent with all presently available cosmological, astrophysical, satellite and ground-based constraints.
-Furthermore, it has been shown that these macroscopical objects can be formed, and the dominant portion of them will survive highly disruptive events (such as BBN, galaxy and star formation etc) during the long evolution of the Universe \cite{Liang:2016tqc,Ge:2017ttc,Ge:2017idw,Ge:2019voa}.
-This model is very rigid and predictive as there is no flexibility nor freedom to modify any estimates \cite{Oaknin:2004mn, Zhitnitsky:2006tu,Forbes:2006ba, Lawson:2007kp,Forbes:2008uf,Forbes:2009wg,Flambaum:2018ohm,Zhitnitsky:2017rop,Raza:2018gpb,Zhitnitsky:2019tbh,Ge:2020cho,Budker:2020mqk,Zhitnitsky:2020shd} which have been carried out in drastically different environments when densities and temperatures span many orders in magnitude.
+We emphasize that the AQN model, within the above window (\ref{window}), is consistent with all presently available cosmological, astrophysical, satellite and ground-based constraints.
+Furthermore, it has been shown that these macroscopic objects can be formed, and the dominant portion of them will survive highly disruptive events (such as BBN, galaxy and star formation) during the long evolution of the Universe \cite{Liang:2016tqc,Ge:2017ttc,Ge:2017idw,Ge:2019voa}.
+The AQN model is very rigid, and predictive, as there is no flexibility, nor freedom to modify any estimates \cite{Oaknin:2004mn, Zhitnitsky:2006tu,Forbes:2006ba, Lawson:2007kp,Forbes:2008uf,Forbes:2009wg,Flambaum:2018ohm,Zhitnitsky:2017rop,Raza:2018gpb,Zhitnitsky:2019tbh,Ge:2020cho,Budker:2020mqk,Zhitnitsky:2020shd}, which have been carried out in drastically different environments, where densities and temperatures span many orders in magnitude.